Meat Is Medicine

 Furthermore, these funders often support dietary frameworks that are explicitly plant-forward or plant-exclusive.

-The Rockefeller Foundation has openly advocated for a reduction in animal-based foods in the global diet and helped fund the development of the EAT-Lancet Commission, which proposed a planetary health diet that drastically limits meat and dairy intake [14].
-Rockefeller has invested over $100 million into FIM programs and often frames their nutrition work around plant-centric interventions like produce prescriptions and incentives.
+The Rockefeller Foundation has openly supported initiatives that call for a reduction in animal-based foods in the global diet [14] and helped fund the development of the EAT-Lancet Commission [15], which proposed a planetary health diet that drastically limits meat and dairy intake, yet has been heavily criticized by many nutrition researchers.
+Rockefeller has invested over $100 million into FIM programs and often frames their nutrition work around plant-centric interventions like produce prescriptions and incentives [16].
 Although they’ve shown support for regenerative livestock agriculture, their public messaging tends toward a plant-first narrative.
 That said, they have also made efforts to support small and mid-scale U.S. farmers, including those involved in regenerative agriculture.

 Foundations such as Robert Wood Johnson and Arnold Ventures fund a mix of projects—some promoting plant-based policy, others supporting groups like the Nutrition Coalition that challenge anti-meat dietary guidelines—making their stance more pragmatic, though still largely shaped by prevailing plant-based norms.